How to set up Paramount+ on Sky Q and Sky Glass

-(Pocket-lint) - Paramount+ has launched in the UK.
-The new streaming service is the home to Star Trek, the Halo TV series and many more shows and films.
-It is also free for many Sky Q and Sky Glass customers.
+Paramount+ has been available in the UK since June 2022.
+The streaming service is the home to Star Trek, the Halo TV series and many more shows and films, including Top Gun: Maverick.
+The service is also free for many Sky Q and Sky Glass customers.

 Normally £6.99 per month, the service comes at no extra cost to Sky Cinema subscribers.
 What's more, once you've activated a Paramount+ account through Sky you can use any of the mobile, web and TV apps.